-Paul is expressing how important it is for the church to love the church.
-For those of us that sit in that chair or pew week after week to truly love the church God has placed us in.
+Paul is expressing how important it is for the church to love church.
+People who sit in the pew week after week should truly love the church God has placed us in.
 Not just as members but also as leaders and staff and volunteers.
-If I love my church the results will show in how I do my job in the church whether I’m a volunteer or if I’m on staff.
+If I love church, the results show in how I do my job in the church, whether I’m a volunteer or staff member.

-Love must be the motivational force behind what we do in ministry and serving.
-If love isn’t there we are just spinning our wheels.
-We are accomplishing nothing for the Kingdom of God.
+Love must be the motivational force behind what we do in youth ministry and in serving.
+If love isn’t present, we’re just spinning our wheels.
+We’re accomplishing nothing for the Kingdom of God.

 Love is a powerful motivator.
-When I fell in love with my wife, Misha, over 30 years ago, I was motivated to do whatever I could just to spend time with her.
+When I fell in love with my wife, Misha, more than 30 years ago, I was motivated to do whatever I could just to spend time with her.
 I wanted to be around her.
-That love motivated me to decide to spend the rest of my life with her when she asked me to marry her.
-Just kidding!
-I did the asking.
-Love motivated and still motivates the commitment.
-How does love for your church motivate your commitment in serving?